brendenwest/cs141/notes_1.rst

 * method - a program unit for a particular action or computation
 * program - a list of instructions to be carried out by the computer
 * statement - code that represents a single, complete command
-* string - a sequence of characters delimted by double quotes
+* string - a sequence of characters delimited by double quotes